-As part of our renewable environmental and beautification programs, over 20 Sterling5 Foundation volunteers have planted 130+ plants in a single day in the village of Chityala, Nalgonda, Telangana, India.
-Which is located on dry lands of Deccan plateau.
-These plants are expected to grow into trees in couple of years.
-This will give much needed shade to people and animals in the village, bring the soaring summer temperatures down, possible improvement in rainfalls to solve the drought issues, help global warming problem, and over all better environment.
+As part of our renewable environmental and beautification programs, over 20 Sterling5 Foundation volunteers have planted 130+ plants in a single day on the dry lands of the Deccan plateau in the village of Chityala, India.
+These plants are expected to grow into trees in a few of years.
+This will give much-needed shade to people and animals in the village, bring the soaring summer temperatures down, help ameliorate global warming, and contribute overall to the improvement of the environment.

 This also fits in well with the Telangana state governments Haritha Haram program of planting 2.3 Billion saplings in four years.